STARs are Skilled Through Alternative Routes

-We envision a future in which employers hire people based on their skills rather than their pedigree.
-In that future, STARs can achieve upward economic mobility, and companies have access to the skilled and diverse talent they need to fill millions of open jobs.
+We envision a future where employers hire people based on their skills rather than just their academic pedigree.
+Skills-first hiring levels the playing field for all workers, allowing STARs to achieve upward economic mobility while providing companies access to more workers they need to fill open jobs.

 It’s time for employers to look to STARs and see what they’re missing.